Stepanakert Airport

-In 2009, the Armenian authorities began the reconstruction of the facilities.
-Though it was scheduled to launch the first commercial flights on May 9, 2011, NKR officials postponed the new reopening date throughout 2011.
-In May 2012, the director of the Nagorno-Karabakh Republic Civil Aviation Administration, Tigran Gabrielyan, announced that the airport would begin operations in mid-2012.
-However the airport remains closed due to security reasons, as the Azerbaijani state has continuously threatened to shoot down flights.
+Constructed and active during the Soviet period, the airport ceased operations due to the First Nagorno-Karabakh War in 1990.
+The airport was under the control of the breakaway Republic of Artsakh from 1992 to 2023; despite certain renovations, the airport was not reopened.
+Azerbaijan took control of the airport in the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 Facilities

 The airport is located at an elevation of 610 m above mean sea level.
 It has one runway designated 05/23 with an asphalt surface measuring 2178 × 37 m.

 History

-By the end of 1980 the airport served regular passenger flights from Yerevan to Stepanakert.
+As of late 1980, the airport served regular passenger flights from Yerevan to Stepanakert.
 With the escalation of the Karabakh conflict, the authorities of the Azerbaijan SSR blockaded the Armenian SSR; the Nagorno-Karabakh Autonomous Oblast (or NKAO) airport was the only means of communication with the outside world from the Karabakh region.
-The airport has been under the control of the Nagorno-Karabakh Republic since the ceasefire agreement of the First Nagorno-Karabakh War in 1994.
+The airport was under the control of the Nagorno-Karabakh Republic between 1994 (when the ceasefire agreement of the First Nagorno-Karabakh War was signed) and 2023 (when Azerbaijan took control of the territory on which the airport is located).